 Dallas County |

-How Blood Alcohol Level (BAC) Affects DWI Charges
+How Blood Alcohol Level (BAC) Affects DWI Charges in Texas

 A Texas DWI is determined by the blood alcohol level, or blood alcohol content (BAC), in your body at the time of arrest and tested either by breath or by blood.
 Alcohol can affect a person’s BAC depending on body weight, the amount of drinks consumed, the types of drinks consumed, and even gender.
 Under the Texas Penal Code, the state’s BAC limits are as follows: 21 Years Old or Older: 0.08% Commercial Drivers: 0.04% Younger than 21: Any detectible amount.

-Blood Alcohol Content(BAC) and How It Is Tested
+Blood Alcohol Content(BAC) Testing

-A DWI occurs when a person drives with a blood alcohol concentration of .08 or more in their body in the state of Texas.
-If you are arrested, you will likely be subject to blood alcohol testing.
-This is done in a number of ways, from breath samples, to blood and urine samples.
-For anyone under 200 lbs, may only take 3 or 4 drinks to push your BAC over the legal limit of .08.
-If you choose to drive after you’ve had a couple of drinks and are pulled over, it is possible that your BAC will be high enough for you to be charged with a DWI.
+This is done in a number of ways, ranging from breath samples, to blood and urine samples.
+For anyone under 200 lbs, it may only take 3 or 4 drinks to push your BAC over the legal limit of .08.
+Enough to be arrested for a DWI.

-Urine testing is the least accurate and is not particularly convenient for officer and person alike.
-Breath testing is the most convenient form of BAC testing, but has been the topic of heated debate for quite some time.
+- Breath testing: the most convenient form of BAC testing, but has been the topic of heated debate for quite some time.
 Because of lack of reliability in breath analyzers, evidence gained through breath testing is likely to become useless in court.
-Blood testing is thought to be the most accurate means of BAC testing, but is rather inconvenient for officers to obtain.

-No Refusal Weekends in Houston Texas
+No Refusal Weekends in Dallas, Texas

-There are certain times during the year where law enforcement may conduct No Refusal Weekends in order to crack down on drunk driving.
-No Refusal Weekends usually take place during holidays like New Years or 4th of July and require everyone pulled over for suspected drunk driving to undergo BAC testing.
-If the driver refuses, they may be subjected to a warrant for a blood sample test.
-Some areas like Texas have started to enforce No Refusal laws all the time.
+There are specific times during the year when law enforcement will conduct a No Refusal Weekend.
+These will normally take place during holidays like New Years or 4th of July, which requires everyone pulled over for suspected drunk driving to undergo BAC testing.

-Texas Field Sobriety Tests Used for DWI Arrests
+Field Sobriety Tests Used for DWI Arrests

 Some people get pulled over for suspicion of a DWI/DUI when in fact they are just overly tired, ill, distracted, or under extreme duress.
 These tests are used to by police officers and other law enforcement to determine whether the suspect is in fact under the influence or intoxicated: